Maria Claudia Franca

 Specializations: Voice Science and Multicultural Issues Related to Communication Disorders and Sciences

-Maria Claudia Franca is an Associate Professor in the Communication Disorders and Sciences Program.
+Maria Claudia Franca is Associate Professor and Program Director in the Communication Disorders and Sciences Program.
 She holds a M.S. in Communication Disorders and Sciences and a Ph.D. in Rehabilitation with concentration in Communication Disorders from Southern Illinois University Carbondale.
-Dr. Franca received the Rehabilitation Institute Teacher of the Year Award in 2016 and 2011, the College of Education and Human Services Faculty Excellence Award in 2012, the University Women's Professional Advancement and Women's Studies Award in 2009, and the Janet and David Stover Award in 2006, at Southern Illinois University Carbondale.
+In 2018 she was awarded the Diversity Excellence Award from the SIU System, the Mark and Susan Ashley Endowed Professorship, and the SIUC Provost Faculty Fellowship.
+Dr. Franca received the Rehabilitation Institute Teacher of the Year Award in 2016 and 2011, the College of Education and Human Services Scholar Excellence Award in 2017 and the Faculty Excellence Award in 2012, the University Women's Professional Advancement and Women's Studies Award in 2009, and the Janet and David Stover Award in 2006, at Southern Illinois University Carbondale.
 Dr. Franca was the recipient of the Diversity Champion Award (2009) and the Minority Student Leadership Program Award (2006) from the American Speech-Language-Hearing Association.
-Prior to earning her doctorate degree in 2006, she worked in a variety of clinical and educational settings as a speech-language pathologist in Brazil.
 She has presented research results at state and national professional conferences including the American Speech-Language-Hearing Association Annual Convention (ASHA), the Illinois Speech-Language-Hearing Association Annual Convention (ISHA) and the Voice Foundation Annual Symposium.
 Dr. Franca has published journal articles and book chapters focusing on voice and multicultural issues.
-Her research agenda includes investigations about multicultural aspects of voice, vocal demands among professional voice users such as singers and teachers, effects of hydration and caffeine on voice, comparisons between objective, perceptual assessment of voice, and attitudes and beliefs towards diversity.
-Dr. Franca is a member of the American Speech-Language-Hearing Association, the Illinois Speech-Language-Hearing Association, the Voice Foundation, and the Brazilian Society of Speech-Language Pathology and Audiology.
+Her research agenda includes investigations about multicultural aspects of communication, effects of hydration and caffeine on voice, comparisons between objective and perceptual assessment of voice, and vocal demands among professional voice users such as singers and teachers.
+Dr. Franca holds leadership appointments at the American Speech-Language-Hearing Association and the Illinois Speech-Language-Hearing Association.